IsabelGP/boot-camps/outlines/pyGlet-GameMechanics.md

 * Get it running in PyCharm

-* Figure out how to extend the code to draw more than three circles
-*
-    here's a hint - think about populating drawList, and then looping over drawList, something like:
+* Figure out how to extend the code to draw more than three circles... hint - think about populating drawList, and then looping over drawList, something like:
 ```
     for element in drawList:
         glColor3f(1,1,0)